 Do you or your child need help applying for disability benefits?

 Applying for federal Social Security disability benefits can be a challenge.
-Our advocates are available to help you navigate the application process and receive the benefits for which you are eligible through SOAR (SSI/SSDI Outreach, Access, and Recovery).
+Our advocates are available to help you navigate the application process.

-Through KOOTASCA’S SOAR Program, certified navigators are able to help individuals confidentially navigate the application process of filing for Social Security Disability.
-The navigators will collect records, fill out all forms, write all necessary reports, and submit your initial application.
-If a denial is received our navigators are able to gather more evidence and submit a reconsideration request for the client.
-If the case goes into the appeal process or before an Administrative Law Judge our navigators can give referrals to the agencies who are able to help with this part of the process.
+Through KOOTASCA’S SOAR/Advocacy Programs, certified caseworkers can help individuals confidentially navigate the application process of filing for Social Security Disability.
+The caseworker will collect medical records, fill out all forms, write necessary reports, and submit your initial applications.
+If a denial is received our caseworkers are able to submit a reconsideration request for the client.

 Our Caseworkers are professionally certified by the Substance Abuse and Mental Health Services Administration (SAMHSA) to serve children and adults.